 Four Steps to Optimize Website Business Performance and The User Experience

-There are four critical steps businesses should take to make their websites more compelling to their target audience.
+Businesses should take four critical steps to make their websites more compelling to their target audience.

 Specify the business purpose of the website.
 Know the market problem your site will solve and which parts of the business you want to accelerate.